 What if you want to be liked by your team, or if you consider your employees to be like family.
 This puts you in a tough spot, because it becomes difficult to have tough conversations, set the highest standards, and even remove employees when needed.
 You risk tolerating lower standards because you avoid saying what needs to be said when people don’t perform.

 I offer my help.
 I have proven methodologies to explore your perceptions and get your “inner game” where it needs to be.
-Message me to get the conversation started.
+Message me to start the conversation.

 To Your Success, Tam